zethon/arcc/README.md

 ## Introduction

-🔎 &nbsp; While searching for console clients for Reddit, I discovered that of the few tools that existed they were written in Python or Javascript.
-Variouis tools were required to download and run both, and getting any of them to work was difficult if not impossible.
+🔎 &nbsp; While searching for console clients for Reddit, I discovered that of the few tools that existed, they were all written in either Python or Javascript.
+This required various tools to download and run, adding additional requirements and work to get any of them to work.
+And even once all the requirements were installed, some of them still didn't work!

-`arcc` is console app for reading Reddit.
-Unlike the others, this one is written in C++, so what does that mean?
+`arcc` is console app for reading Reddit written in C++.
+What does this mean?

-* **NO** 👎 &nbsp; Javascript modules to install!
+* **NO** 👎 &nbsp; Javascript, Python, ScriptLanguageOfTheDay modules to install!
 * **NO** 👎 &nbsp; `npm`, `brew`, `someotherthirdpartytool` to deal with!
 * **NO** 👎 &nbsp; BS!